Research output per year

 Australia

-Dr Cheng Yen Loo is a sociologist and cultural anthropologist at the WA Centre for Rural Health (WACRH) within the UWA School of Allied Health.
-Her research expertise extends to the field of ageing, social care policy, religion, social justice theory, migration, workforce wellbeing, family and relationship studies with a focus on culturally and linguistically diverse communities.
+Dr Cheng Yen Loo is a sociologist and cultural anthropologist at the WA Centre for Health & Ageing (WACHA) within the UWA School of Allied Health.
+Her research expertise extends to the field of ageing, social care policy, falls prevention education, health promotions, social justice theory, migration, workforce wellbeing, family and relationship studies with a focus on culturally and linguistically diverse communities.

-Cheng Yen completed her PhD at the UWA School of Allied Health where she investigated the experience of ageing and care among Chinese Australians from Malaysia and Singapore living in different home settings.
-Her project highlighted the importance of recognising cultural distinctiveness and diverse moral views in the development of social care policy with a social justice lens
+Cheng Yen is currently developing her research profile in health promotions, falls prevention education and carer studies with a special focus on supporting families from culturally and linguistically diverse backgrounds.
+Cheng Yen Loo completed her PhD at the UWA School of Allied Health where she investigated the experience of ageing and care among Chinese Australians from Malaysia and Singapore living in different home settings.
+This project highlighted the importance of recognising cultural distinctiveness and diverse moral views in the development of social care policy with a social justice lens.

 Post-Doctoral Research Fellow, Edith Cowan University